 LSVR

-Link State Vector Routing (LSVR) working group at IETF is proposing a new solution which leverages BGP link-state distribution and the Shortest Path First (SPF) algorithm, and targets Massively Scaled Data Centers (MSDCs).
+The Link State Vector Routing (LSVR) working group at IETF is proposing a new solution which leverages BGP link-state distribution and the Shortest Path First (SPF) algorithm, and targets Massively Scaled Data Centers (MSDCs).
 The solution has the advantages of both BGP and SPF-based IGPs, including TCP based flow-control without periodic link-state refresh, thus provides a scalable solution in MSDCs where there are a high degree of Equal Cost Multi-Path (ECMPs).
 Like link state IGPs, the solution also supports fast convergence and Loop-Free Alternatives (LFAs).